LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Availability for testing

+*MRPCli* \ref{command-line-interface} was used to control and record the measurement series, with the functions of the *MRPDataVisualisation* \ref{mrpvisualisation} and *MRPAnalysis* \ref{mrpanalysis} packages from the library \ref{software-readout-framework} being used for subsequent evaluation.
+The recorded measurement series are automatically analysed using the *Programmable-Data Processing Pipeline* \ref{programmable-data-processing-pipeline} and the results are visualised.

 It is possible to carry out the sensor characterisation shown here for other compatible sensors using the same procedure.
-Pre-configured measurements \ref{command-line-interface} and analysis pipelines \ref{programmable-data-processing-pipeline} are available for this purpose.
+Pre-configured measurements \ref{command-line-interface} and analysis pipelines \ref{programmable-data-processing-pipeline} are available for this purpose are packaged with library.